fdw/ranger-autojump/readme.md

 As an added bonus, there is a zsh plugin introducing a new function called `r`.
 Without arguments, it just opens ranger.
 If you supply an argument that is a directory, ranger is opened in that directory.
 But if you supply anything else as an argument, `autojump` is called with the argument and `ranger` is opened there 🧙

+# Maintenance Mode
+As autojump seems to be unmaintained and there's not really any features missing, this repo exists as-is.
+I will still look at PRs and issues, but don't expect too much.

 ## Installation
 ### Ranger plugin
 Copy `autojump.py` to `${XDG_CONFIG_HOME}/ranger/plugins`.